Election win for Thai PM Anutin’s Bhumjaithai Party could boost market: analysts

 Improved political clarity could also lead to a pick-up in foreign inflows, which will be a “key driver for the market”, said CGSI’s Prunratanamala.

-Foreign investors net sold around 447 billion baht (S$18.2 billion) from 2023 to 2025, he noted.
-This led to the SET Index falling 19 per cent since the end of 2022, and “significantly underperforming regional peers” .
+Foreign investors net sold around 447 billion baht (S$18.2 billion) worth of SET Index equities from 2023 to 2025, he noted.
+This led to the index falling 19 per cent since the end of 2022, and “significantly underperforming regional peers”.

-However, he also said that foreign investors have turned “marginally positive”, with net inflows standing at around 15 billion baht in the year to date.
+However, he also said that foreign investors have turned “marginally positive”, with net inflows for the SET Index standing at around 15 billion baht in the year to date.

 “With the market currently trading at around 15 times 12-month forward price-to-earnings ratio – approximately one standard deviation below its 10-year average – we view valuations as attractive,” he added.